kjmj/cs3013-project4/readme.txt

     The value 6 is virtual address 5  (physical address 53) Instruction? ^C

+Here is a test with swapping to disk
+    Instruction?
+0,map,0,1
+    Put page table for PID 0 into physical frame 0 Mapped virtual address 0 (page 0) into physical frame 1 Instruction?
+0,map,16,1
+    page table exists for that process and mapping this virtual page Mapped virtual address 16 (page 1) into physical frame 2 Instruction?
+0,map,32,1
+    page table exists for that process and mapping this virtual page Mapped virtual address 32 (page 2) into physical frame 3 Instruction?
+0,map,48,1
+    page table exists for that process and mapping this virtual page Swapping!!!!
+    check if evicted page 3 is a page table evicted page 3 is not a page table found page table on board vpn 2, pid 0
+    Swapped frame 3 to disk at swap slot 0
+    Mapped virtual address 48 (page 2) into physical frame 3

+Here is a test with illegal instructions
 TODO: testing for swapping to disk and some edge cases/illegal instructions